2023 Guide to Writing The Best Attorney Website Profile

 Absolutely list languages in which you are fluent if these may come into play in your law practice.

 This last one is a maybe.
-In the spirit of a website bio not being a c.v., we commonly advise against listing out your prior professional positions.
+In the spirit of a website bio not being a CV, we commonly advise against listing all of your prior professional positions.
 Certainly, in some cases it may be appropriate.
 But, generally, few if any specific prior positions are particularly relevant to your clients.
-Where they are — such as positions with prominent firms, public offices, or clerkships with well-known judges — they can be mentioned in your narrative section.
+Instead, make a point of mentioning important prior experience (e.g., positions with prominent firms, public offices, clerkships with well-known judges, etc.) in your narrative section.

 The lists arguably never hurt.
 But they are optional especially for attorneys in consumer-based practices who prefer focusing their biographies on brief narratives to establish a personal connection with readers.
 A great example is this profile for Salt Lake City, Utah family law attorney Kara Lee Barton.

-Obviously the tone of your personal additions should match the overall tone your law firm is setting for its practice and website.
-And, in rarer cases, firms setting a very sophisticated or serious tone specifically elect not to include any personal information.
-Finally, attorneys handling some types of cases, such as serious felonies, often reasonably wish to avoid sharing personal information in order to insulate their families and personal lives from their practices.
+All of that said, there are obvious limitations to how personal you want to get.
+The tone of your personal additions should match the overall tone your law firm is setting for its practice and website.
+Firms setting a very sophisticated or serious tone may specifically elect not to include any personal information.
+And attorneys handling some types of cases, such as serious felonies, often reasonably wish to avoid sharing personal information in order to insulate their families and personal lives from their practices.

 Personal information might appear at the outset or throughout an attorney biography, as appropriate.
 Most commonly, however, the attorney shares something like the following in the final paragraph of his or her narrative section: